 While the GE 12730 is an impressive Z-Wave fan controller, it's nice to have other options such as the Leviton VRF01-1LZ, which is a bit higher end.
-Another option is the Enerwave ZWN-RSM2, which could be used to control a fan and a light, or even the GoControl WS15Z-1 which could be used for a bathroom fan.

 You have a few options that are very promising when it comes to fan control, you just need to decide what works best for your home and wallet.

 What to Look for in a Z-Wave Smoke Detector